gmag11/Paperless_ngx_uploader/test/test_summary.md

 # Test Suite Summary

 This document summarizes the existing tests in the `test/` directory.
 It describes each test at a high level, outlines covered scenarios, expected results, and groups them by functionality with rationale.
+**Note:** The suite now includes comprehensive coverage for SSL certificate validation and the "allow self-signed certificates" option, ensuring correct persistence, propagation, and runtime behavior.

 ## Detailed Test Table